NerfJohn/Project-RISCII/docs/QuaidManual/README.md

                   debug   all available output
     -as <arg> add assembly input file
     -E        pre-process only
-    -S        pre-process + compile only
     -I  <arg> add include directory path
     -D  <arg> define variable for all files
     -g        adds debug symbols to binary
     -o  <arg> sets binary filename
     -O1       do minor optimizations
-    -O2       do minor + major optimizations
 ```

 At least one input file (directly or through the `-as` option) must be given.
 Flags requiring arguments must have a non-flag argument (if not a specific argument).
 See example below.